mattmakai/fullstackpython.com/content/pages/02-development-environments/01-development-environments.markdown

 * [Cloud9](https://c9.io/) began as an independent company and is now owned by Amazon as part of Amazon Web Services.

-* [Terminal](https://www.terminal.com/) is another cloud environment that emphasizes their hosted database services in addition to the IDE.

 ## Development environment resources
 Development environments are unique to each programmer because Python is